umijs/umi/docs/guide/app-structure.md

 ## src/pages

-All the `(j|t)sx?` files under the pages are the route.
+All the `(j|t)sx?` files under the pages are the routes.
 For more information on contracted routing, go to the Routing chapter.

 ## src/pages/404.js